 In this section, I depart from financial frictions and discuss frictions arising from competition in exports markets.
 A trade cost shock between parties can lead importers to source from new relationships or to increase the amount they buy from pre-existing relationships.
 In the 19th century, most countries exported commodities that were produced by multiple other countries, leading to a high degree of substitutability across countries.
 As an example, a country importing sugar could choose among a number of producers in the Caribbean and South America.
-Countries exporting the same goods can therefore be modeled as homogeneous firms with different variable trading costs.
-A large shock to the cost of exporting from one country can lead competing exporters to enter into that country's markets.
+A large shock to the cost of exporting from one country can give competing exporters a competitive edge to enter into that country's markets and capture market share.
+With fixed and sunk costs of establishing relationships, once importers switch to buying from another source, they will not switch bank even after the trade cost shock recedes (Baldwin, 1988).65